shizhexu1999/GWAS_and_Fine_Mapping_for_Breast_Cancer/README.md

 - We investigated the integration of fine-mapping with machine learning frameworks to enhance the identification of causal variants.

 ## GWAS for the Confluence Project
+The GWAS was conducted by using **REGENIE** and followed the pipeline suggested by the Confluence project.
+The details of the CKB dataset and the number of cases can found in [summaryreport] (summary_cases_confluence_13_May.pdf).

+## Fine-Mapping

 ## Next Step

 ## Acknowledgement
 The autocompletion feature of GitHub Copilot was passively used throughout the code development process.
 It is pervasive to all the code without the use of any specific prompts.